Ed-E122705/ROB_421_Final_Project/README.md

-# ROB_421_Dodge_Ball
+# ROB_421_Target_Shooting
-This repository includes the files used to run our dodge ball simulation for our ROB 421 final project
+This repository includes the files used to run our target simulation for our ROB 421 final project